crudecomputer/jrny/README.md

 ## Overview

-A lot of schema migration tools already exist, but there is still room for others.
+A lot of great schema migration tools already exist (like [dbmate](https://github.com/amacneil/dbmate)), but there is still room for others.

 `jrny` offers an alternative for people who...